barlog-m/spt-andern/README.md

 `seasonRandom` season set randomly after every raid.

-Set `season` and `seasonRandom` both to false disable any season manipulation by this mod.

 `disableBtr` disables BTR on all maps.

 `playerScavAlwaysHasBackpack` if true player scav always spawns with backpack.